This blog may contain affiliate links. Read our disclosure policy for more info.

 This fun, half-day kayaking tour from Mārahau is perfect for families or groups of friends!
 You’ll kayak from Mārahau to the iconic Split Apple Rock and back again, with a guide who will make sure that you don’t get lost.
 You’ll have the chance to explore several sea caves along the way and your guide will help you to identify birds and wildlife as you go.

-The tour costs $108 NZD for adults and $67 NZD for kids aged 5-13.
+The tour costs $108 NZD for adults.
 All of your kayaking and safety equipment is included in the price.
 You get back to Marahau at around 12 pm, so you’ll still have the rest of the day to explore!
 You can book your morning kayaking tour online before you go and take advantage of the buy now, pay later option.

 7. Kayak and Walk Tour